AMONG PASTURES AND HUTS

 of the route

-From here you can see the Istrian cape, the sea with ships in the Adriatic, and on clearer days in the distance here are the Apennines.
-Behind you all the highest and most famous peaks of the Dolomites.
-Go down the steep slope to the Foral fork and stop once again to observe the spectacle that is offered to you.
-At the casera Vallon Scur you can stop and bivouac if necessary and then return toward your car.
-A beautiful variation brings you to the lower part of Col de Moi towards Zoc and Napoli with beautiful views from the woods to Valbelluna.
+Climb further and the view sweeps over the Valbelluna.
+The abrupt ascent to the summit is repaid by an amazing 360° view.
+From here you can see the Istrian promontory, the sea with the ships in the Adriatic, and on clear days the Apennines appear in the distance.
+Behind you are all the highest and most famous peaks of the Dolomites.
+Descend down the steep grassy slope to the Foran pass and stop once again to observe the panorama.
+At casera Vallon Scur you can take a break if necessary and then return to your car.
+A beautiful variant takes you over the lower part of Col de Moi towards Zoc and Napoli, with beautiful views into the forest over the Valbelluna.

 TECHNICAL DETAILS